FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/index.md

 ## Creating A Client

+### Console Command

+The most convenient way to create a client is to use the console command.

+    $ php app/console fos:oauth-server:create-client --redirect-uri="..." --grant-type="..."

+Note: you can use `--redirect-uri` and `--grant-type` multiple times to add additional values.

+### Programatically

 Before you can generate tokens, you need to create a Client using the ClientManager.

 ``` php